MicrosoftDocs/dynamics-365-ai/ai-docs/sales/install-assistant-application-microsoft-teams.md

 # Install Dynamics 365 application on Microsoft Teams

 Dynamics 365 application on Microsoft Teams helps the sales personals in the organization to keep track of daily meetings, customer interactions, and insights.
 When you add the application to the Microsoft Teams desktop app, you can open the app on the Teams mobile app and access the information as required.
-To learn more, see [Access sales assistant application on Teams]().
+To learn more, see [Access the application on Microsoft Teams](access-assistant-application-teams.md).

 ## Install Dynamics 365 app